 - SINGLE LEG HIP RAISE – 20 reps

 OK, this one is not really a typical abs exercise but I had to smuggle one that would involve your glutes lol.
 However if this exercise is to be done correctly, it has to involve your core muscles too!
 So here’s how you do it: lying flat on the mat, bend your legs and keep them slightly apart.
 Your hands should be extended by your side.
 Lift your right leg straight up and keeping it in that position, lift your hip up and down.
 Do this motion 10 times.
 Now, do another 10 on your left leg.
 Beginners can do exactly the same without the leg lift.

 For more leg exercises, check out my other article: Resistance Band Booty and Thigh Workout

-It’s very similar to “scissors” exercise, so lying flat on the mat, put your hands along your body, palms very close to your bum, or under (for better back support).
+It’s very similar to “flutter kicks” exercise, so lying flat on the mat, put your hands along your body, palms very close to your bum, or under (for better back support).
 Keep your back flat on the floor all the time (do not arch your back or you may end up with a back pain).
 Contract your tummy muscles.
 Lift your legs from the floor slightly and form a “V” shape.
 Criss cross them by placing the right leg over the left, and then left over right, and so on… Do 20 reps in total.
 If you’re a beginner try 10 reps instead.
 Remember not to arch your back – activate your core!